Dudley W. Adams: Florida citrus pioneer

 Than a sunset view on Lake Beauclaire?

-He built a cabin on the spot about the same time, and built a permanent home there in about 1882.
+Adams built a cabin on the spot about the same time and built a permanent home there in about 1882.
 Then he planted a large orange grove, and a small village called "Lake Ola" grew up around it.
 At the suggestion of his sister-in-law Bessie Heustis, the name was changed to "Tangerine."
-He also named nearby Lake Angelina for his younger half-sister Angelina Whitcombe.
+He also named nearby Lake Angelina for his younger half-sister, Angelina Whitcombe.

-In Florida, Mr. Adams was credited with organizing the Tangerine Development Society in 1885, and dedicating a community school in 1886.
+In Florida, Adams was credited with organizing the Tangerine Development Society in 1885 and dedicating a community school in 1886.
 He was also appointed to a committee to publish a booklet about Orange County for distribution at the Cotton States and International Exposition in Atlanta in 1895.
-But, he was best known locally for organizing and presiding over Florida's State Horticultural Society until his death.
-Thru his efforts, citrus growers were encouraged to bud their root stock and develop improved varieties.
+But he was best known locally for organizing and presiding over Florida's State Horticultural Society until his death.
+Through his efforts, citrus growers were encouraged to bud their root stock and develop improved varieties.

-Adams was married January 31, 1856 at Winchendon, Massachusetts, to Hannah Heustis, a native of Yarmouth, Nova Scotia, Canada.
+Adams was married January 31, 1856, at Winchendon, Massachusetts, to Hannah Heustis, a native of Yarmouth, Nova Scotia, Canada.
 They had no children.

+In 1970, Adams was inducted into the Florida Citrus Hall of Fame.